 Life Crises Interrupt our Auto-Pilot Mode

 Our restlessness now starts to feel like emptiness.
 One may react to this feeling of emptiness either by distracting oneself and gradually restoring the auto-pilot mode, or by crashing down and feeling emptier and depressed.
-Self-distractions can take different shapes such as changing jobs, breaking relationships and starting new ones, further education and training, traveling and moving away, extreme sports, gambling, alcohol, drugs, and so on.
-However; as most of us know well; these self-distractions are only temporary band-aid solutions that lose their effectiveness sooner or later as new crises confront us.
+Self-distractions can take different shapes such as changing jobs, breaking relationships and starting new ones, further education and training, traveling and moving away, extreme sports, addiction with gambling, alcohol, drugs, or sex; and so on.
+However, as most of us know well, these self-distractions are only temporary band-aid solutions that lose their effectiveness sooner or later as new crises confront us.
 So what is the real solution then?
 Is there a better way, a way to take charge of our flight and soar to our highest potentials?
 Yes, there is a way.
 It is to see the crises as an opportunity to know yourself and to grow up to your next level of maturity.
-This is one of the significant meanings of the old maxim “Know Thyself”.
+This is self-development and is one of the significant meanings of the old maxim “Know Thyself”.

 Know your Personality: Take Charge of your Flight and Soar